 - A sailboat, representing the islands' maritime heritage and tourism industry.

-Usage and Significance of the Turks and Caicos Islands Flag
+Usage and significance of the Turks and Caicos Islands flag

 The flag is flown on government buildings, schools, and during official ceremonies throughout the Turks and Caicos Islands.
 It serves as a symbol of the islands' identity, heritage, and connection to the United Kingdom.
 The flag is also used to represent the territory in international forums and events where the Turks and Caicos Islands participate separately from the UK.

-Interesting Facts About the Turks and Caicos Islands Flag
+Interesting facts about the Turks and Caicos Islands flag

 - The Turks and Caicos Islands consist of about 40 islands and cays, only eight of which are inhabited.